-In this tutorial, we will discuss those function which takes variables as arguments and perform tasks with the help of passed arguments.
+In this tutorial, we will discuss those function that takes variables as arguments and perform tasks with the help of passed arguments.
+So let’s discuss Python Functions Arguments.

-Arguments are the variables name or values which are pass along the function name inside the parenthesis when we call or declare a function.
+Arguments are the variables’ names or values passed along the function name inside the parenthesis when we call or declare a function.

 Syntax of Argument in python: